TouK/nussknacker/docs/scenarios_authoring/BasicNodes.md

 ![dead_end_window](img/dead_end.png)

-`dead-end` is a special type of the sink that sends your data into the void.
+`dead-end` is a special type of a sink that sends your data into the void.
 It is handy when you want to end your scenario without specifying exact data sink at the moment.

 ## ForEach